 Weekly cleaning tasks include:

-Cleaning the whole seat with a cleaning solution
+- Cleaning the entire seat with a cleaning solution.

 Monthly (deep clean) cleaning tasks include: